Buffalo Hills: hike up rocky outcrops and silver grass in Hong Kong

 This rock marks the emerge from the foliage, from here on you’ll be hiking under direct sunlight, so it’s best to bring a hat and or sunglasses.

-We did this hike in November and there
+We did this hike in November and there are still silver grass around.

 This route takes us to the West Buffalo Hill first, standing at 604, it’s only 1m shorter than Water Buffalo.